LegendaryGuard/bfp_weapon_cfg_flutter/README.md

     - Set all required properties

 4. Save changes:
     - Click the save icon
     - Choose to overwrite or save a new copy
     - For new copies, specify a filename

+5. Load attack sets (requires weapons loaded):
+    - Go to Attack sets tab
+    - Click the folder icon in the top-right corner
+    - Select `bfp_attacksets.cfg`

+6. Edit attack sets:
+    - Expand any attack set to view its properties
+    - Modify properties directly in the input and dropdown fields

+7. Add new attack sets (requires weapons loaded):
+    - Click the + icon in the top-right corner
+    - Fill in attack set details in the dialog
+    - Set all required properties

+8. Save changes:
+    - Click the save icon
+    - Choose to overwrite or save a new copy
+    - For new copies, specify a filename